 15. Eat authentic Dal, Bhat, momos and more

-In case you aren’t convinced why you should visit Nepal yet, just take a minute looking at the Nepali national flag above!
-Did you notice it is different than the flags from the rest of the world?
-That is because it is.
-It is the only 2 triangles flag in the world that carries the sun and the moon and the blue on the border symbolise peace.
-No doubt the Nepali flag is unique in the world which also makes for a great souvenir.
-In your Nepal visit, make sure to get one.
+If you look at the Nepali national flag above, you’ll notice it is different than the flags from the rest of the world.
+It is the only 2 triangles flag in the world that carries the sun and the moon and the blue on the border symbolize peace which also makes for a great souvenir.
+In your Nepal visit, make sure to get one!

 Now you know Nepal has something for everybody.
 From trekking Everest, Unesco world heritage sites, Gautam Buddha birthplace, the city of temples Kathmandu, various ethnic groups like Thakali, Newari, Tamang, to adventure base and more points of interests.
-Plus the price isn’t expensive, locals are kind, internet works, Nepal safe and the food are great.
-To answer when to visit Nepal, the best time is between October and November as dry days make trekking easier and offer good visibility.
+Plus the price isn’t expensive, locals are kind, internet works, Nepal safe and the food is great.

 Visit Nepal year 2020 is the official campaign Nepal Nepal government is running to promote safe travels and tourism in the nation.
 I tried to answer why to visit Nepal in this article and hope you are convinced to book your flight to Nepal now.
 Once you visit though, I won’t be surprised if you want to go back again.
 Afterall as the saying goes Nepal, Once is never enough!